Overview

 Click Add Vault.

-Enter the vault details and save.
+Enter the vault details

 The Vault ID must match the username of the primary email address.